eddyK15501/unc-bootcamp-project-01/README.md

 https://eddyk15501.github.io/coding-bootcamp-project-01/

 ## Description
-My rendition of a sample Project One, at the UNC coding bootcamp.
+Rendition of a sample Project One, at the UNC coding bootcamp.
 HTML, CSS, and JavaScript.
 No CSS frameworks utilized in this build.